zine-eddine303/obsidian-notes/Study Notes/IELTS/IELTS Structure.md

 - **Duration**: 30 minutes (plus 10 minutes to transfer answers to the answer sheet).
 - **Format**: Four sections with ten questions each.
 You’ll listen to conversations and monologues.
 - **Topics**: General social interactions and academic discussions.
-- **Type:** Academic and general purpose are the same in this test.
+- **Type:** This test is the same for both academic and general purpose tests.

 ### 2. **Reading**